-What is the biblical meaning of Joel 2:28 and the following?
+What is the biblical meaning of Joel 2:28-3:21? — Is it about the Tribulation?

-Joel 2:28-3:21 is a prophecy about the future that began after Jesus’ return to heaven.
-The prophecy begins with a description of the new ministry of the Holy Spirit (Joel 2:28-29), refers to the return of Jesus Christ, the battle of Armageddon (Joel 3:1-17) and ends with the 1,000 year, earthly kingdom (Joel 3:18-21).
-Here is Joel’s prophecy,
+The meaning of Joel 2:28-3:21 will be explained in three parts.
+This passage is a future prophecy about the return of Jesus Christ, the battle of Armageddon (Joel 3:1-17) and it ends with the 1,000 year, earthly kingdom (Joel 3:18-21).
+Here is Joel 2:28-32.

 And it will come about after this that I will pour out My Spirit on all mankind; and your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 And even on the male and female servants I will pour out My Spirit in those days.
 And I will display wonders in the sky and on the earth, blood, fire, and columns of smoke.
 The sun will be turned into darkness, and the moon into blood, before the great and awesome day of the LORD comes.
 And it will come about that whoever calls on the name of the LORD will be delivered; for on Mount Zion and in Jerusalem there will be those who escape, as the LORD has said, even among the survivors whom the LORD calls.
-(NASB) Joel 2:28-32
+Joel 2:28-32 (NASB)

 . . . but this is what was spoken of through the prophet Joel: “And it shall be in the last days,” God says, “That I will pour forth of My Spirit upon all mankind; and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; even upon My bondslaves, both men and women, I will in those days pour forth of My Spirit and they shall prophesy.
 And I will grant wonders in the sky above, and signs on the earth beneath, blood, and fire, and vapor of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the great and glorious day of the Lord shall come.
-And it shall be, that everyone who calls on the name of the Lord shall be saved.
-(NASB) Acts 2:16-21
+And it shall be, that everyone who calls on the name of the Lord shall be saved.”
+Acts 2:16-21 (NASB)

-Reference Links:The Spirit's Ministry - Tongues and Prophecy
+Suggested Links:The Spirit's Ministry - Tongues and Prophecy

 Picture of the Antichrist